-- Making sure all children and adults mean the same thing when they talk about bullying. - Helping children to understand how bullying feels for the person being bullied. - Making sure that all children feel confident about telling an adult when they know bullying is going on. - Making sure children know exactly what to do if they are being bullied and feel confident that something will be done to stop it. - Encouraging children to enjoy and celebrate the ways in which we are different as well as ways in which we are similar, and to feel good about themselves. - Remind children about keeping themselves safe on the internet.
+- Making sure all children and adults mean the same thing when they talk about bullying, learning that bullying is not: - A one-off fight or argument - o A friend occasionally being nasty - An argument with a friend - Helping children to understand how bullying feels for the person being bullied. - Making sure that all children feel confident about telling an adult when they know bullying is going on. - Making sure children know exactly what to do if they are being bullied and feel confident that something will be done to stop it. - Encouraging children to enjoy and celebrate the ways in which we are different as well as ways in which we are similar, and to feel good about themselves. - Remind children about keeping themselves safe online.